 5. Catch The Glockenspiel Show

 If you have 15 minutes to spare, head to Glockenspiel.
 It is one of Munich’s quirkiest attractions.
 You can catch the show twice daily at 11 AM and midday.
 It is located in one of the city’s most prominent squares.
 During the show 32 life-size figurines act out the Cooper’s Dance (a local tradition).
 Large numbers of people flock here to check out the free shows each day.
+This is among the best places to travel in Europe on a budget.

 Finding spots to eat within your budget is easier than you think.
 You can find kiosks in train stations, bus stations, and pedestrian areas selling sandwiches, sausages and pizza slices for INR 309-541.
 Food is cheaper in the east as compared to the west.
 You can cook your own food for INR 5,000 per week.
 Supermarkets like Lidl, Penny Market, Profi, and Aldi sell groceries at discounted prices.
 If you want to save money on meals, you can also pick up some cheese, wine, meat, or bread and go to the park for a picnic.